OliverACollins/muse-athena-test/README.md

 - Turn BITalino on, and establish a Bluetooth connection with the recording machine.
 PIN is 1234
 - Connect to the BITalino through OpenSignals
 - Select/modify BITalino ports on OpenSignals accordingly (e.g., set port A3 as "LUX")
-- Start the data acquisiton (red "recording" button) to view signals, ensuring they are working as expected
+- Start the data acquisiton (using the red "recording" button) to view signals, ensuring they are working as expected

 <br>